zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 ### Test and Detection

-#### Start an Audio Call Test (startEchoTest)
+#### Starts an Audio Call Test (startEchoTest)

 ```
 - (int)startEchoTest:(void(^ _Nullable)(NSString * _Nonnull channel, NSUInteger uid, NSInteger elapsed))successBlock;
 ```

-This method launches an audio call test to determine whether the audio devices (for example, headset and speaker) and the network connection are working properly.
-In the test, the user first speaks, and the recording is played back in 10 seconds.
-If the user can hear the recording in 10 seconds, it indicates that the audio devices and network connection work properly.
+This method launches an audio call test to determine whether the audio devices (for example, the headset and speaker) and the network connection are working properly.
+In this test, the user first speaks and the recording is played back in 10 seconds.
+If the user can hear the recording in 10 seconds, the audio devices and network connection work properly.

-> -   After calling the startEchoTest method, call stopEchoTest to end the test; otherwise, the application cannot run the next echo test, nor can it call the `joinChannel` method to start a new call.
+> -   After calling this method, call the `stopEchoTest` method to end the test.
+Otherwise, the app cannot run the next echo test, nor can it call the `joinChannel` method to start a new call.
-> -   This method is applicable only when the user role is broadcaster.
-If you switch the channel mode from communication to live broadcast, ensure that `setClientRole` is called to change the user role from audience(default in the live broadcast mode) to broadcaster before using this method.
+> -   This method is applicable only when the user role is `broadcaster`.
+If you switch the channel profile from Communication to Live Broadcast, call the `setClientRole` method to change the user role from `audience` (the default setting in the live broadcast profile) to `broadcaster` before using this method.

 <table>